 Haney’s opens at 9am Monday through Saturday, and at 1pm on Sunday.
 They close everyday at 5pm.

-About an hour and half from Louisville, in the “Limestone capital of the world” Bedford, Indiana, Appleacres is the charming small town orchard that’ll have you humming Johnny Appleseed all the livelong day.
+About an hour and half north of Louisville, in the “Limestone capital of the world” Bedford, Indiana, Appleacres is the charming small town orchard that’ll have you humming Johnny Appleseed all the livelong day.
 I mean what more could you need with the sun, the rain, and an appleseed?

 With a name like Appleacres, it’s pretty clear to see apples are a first love here.
 At Appleacres apples are celebrated in all shapes and sizes.
 Hand dipped caramel apples, spreadable apple butter, and even frozen apple shakes.